fengchuantao/clock-doctor/README.md

 checkAndSet()
 ```

-Note: It's with auto install optionalDependencies with os and cpu.Just like `npm/darwin-universal/package.json`, it will be installed in Macs which `Intel` and `ARM`.
+Note: It's with auto install optionalDependencies with os and cpu.Just like `npm/darwin-universal/package.json`, it will be installed in Macs which of `Intel` architecture and `ARM` architecture.

 ## Support matrix